Undergraduate Course: Scientific Methods in Bio-Archaeology (ARCA10077)

-- demonstrate through assessment of coursework, participation in workshops and examination detailed knowledge of the molecular and isotopic methods employed in the analysis of bioarchaeological materials;
+- demonstrate knowledge of the biomolecular methods employed in the analysis of bioarchaeological materials

-- demonstrate through assessment of coursework, participation in workshops and examination an appreciation of the principal applications of scientific techniques in the reconstruction of the human past from bioarchaeological materials;
+- demonstrate knowledge of the principal applications of scientific techniques in the reconstruction of the human past

-- demonstrate through assessment of coursework, participation in workshops and examination a critical understanding of the key issues, concerns and debates surrounding the application of scientific methods in bioarchaeology;
+- demonstrate critical understanding of the key issues, concerns and debates surrounding the application of scientific methods in bioarchaeology

-- demonstrate through assessment of coursework, participation in workshops and examination an ability to critically evaluate published interpretations of data; and
+- demonstrate an ability to critically evaluate published interpretations of data

 |Brown, T. and Brown, K., 2011.
 Biomolecular Archaeology: an introduction.
 Wiley-Blackwell. |